carlohutto/warp.github.io/assets/images/README.md

 Notes:
 - I added SVG placeholders so the site shows something while you add real photos.
 - If you'd like me to add the actual image files, upload them here (or tell me where they are) and I'll commit them into the repository for you.

+Quick tips:
+- The site now references `assets/images/about.svg` as the favicon.
+To change it, replace that file with a different SVG of the same name.
+- Non-critical images use lazy-loading (loading="lazy") and async decoding to improve page performance on slow connections.